Pyramids, rivers & coast: belize & Guatemala

-Experience Idaho through service, adventure, and connection — where every moment creates meaningful impact.
+Experience Guatemala and Belize through service, adventure, and connection, where every moment creates meaningful impact.

 This Impact Adventure to Belize and Guatemala with somos.travel is designed to ignite personal growth, spark global awareness, and empower students to be a force for good.